10 questions to ask yourself to increase motivation

 What tangible reminders do I need to see to stay motivated?

-Having visual prompts, pictures, cues can really help in reminding you what it is what you want or don’t want.
-For example, sticking a picture on the fridge of yourself one stone heavier may help you stay motivated to keep weight off and continue your diet.
-When you are most likely to give in to your impulses and cravings tangible reminders can help to interrupt the impulse and keep you on track.
+Having visual prompts, pictures and cues can really help in reminding you what it is that you want or don’t want.
+For example, sticking a picture on the fridge of yourself when you were heavier may help you stay motivated to keep weight off and continue your healthy eating.
+When you are most likely to give in to your impulses and cravings, tangible reminders can help to interrupt the impulse and keep you on track.

 Who can support me?

 Having a support network and being accountable to someone can increase your motivation.
-Being able to share your successes, ideas, concerns and talking things through can help you keep your enthusiasm and motivation up.
+Being able to share your successes, ideas and concerns and talking things through can help you keep your enthusiasm and motivation up.

 How will I reward myself?

 Knowing that there is a reward or treat for your efforts can help you stay motivated.